ziraax/GNNMolProp/README.md

 # Molecular Property Prediction - Modular Package

 ## Overview
-A professional-grade, modular implementation of molecular property prediction using Graph Isomorphism Networks (GIN) for multi-task binary classification on the Tox21 dataset.
+A modular implementation of molecular property prediction using Graph Isomorphism Networks (GIN) for multi-task binary classification on the Tox21 dataset.

 ## Package Structure